luciopaiva/namely-org-chart/README.md

 After the initial environment is set up, run each command below in a separate terminal, in this order:

-    npm run ts

-This will start TypeScript in watch mode, which will auto-transpile files as you change them.

     npm run rollup

 This will start Rollup in watch mode.
-It will take the output from TS and bundle it.
+It will auto-transpile TypeScript files and bundle them.

     npm run serve